Nottingham Forest make request to PGMOL for VAR audio from Everton defeat to be released

-Nottingham Forest accused Stuart Attwell, the VAR for their contentious 2-0 defeat at Everton on Sunday, of being a Luton Town fan after three penalty appeals were turned down; Forest are now demanding the VAR audio from the match is released publicly
+Nottingham Forest accused Stuart Attwell, the VAR for their contentious 2-0 defeat at Everton on Sunday, of being a Luton fan after three penalty appeals were turned down; Forest want VAR audio from the match to be released; FA seek observations; Premier League 'extremely disappointed'

 Nottingham Forest have made a formal request to the PGMOL for the VAR audio from their Everton defeat on Sunday to be released publicly.

-Forest had three separate penalty appeals dismissed by match referee Anthony Taylor during their 2-0 defeat, with the on-field decisions endorsed by VAR Stuart Attwell.
+Forest had three separate penalty appeals dismissed by match referee Anthony Taylor during their 2-0 loss, with the on-field decisions endorsed by VAR Stuart Attwell.

-The relegation-threatened club then accused Attwell of being a Luton fan, saying they had "warned" the PGMOL before the match over the issue and said they would "consider its options".
+The relegation-threatened club then accused Attwell of being a Luton fan, saying they had "warned" the PGMOL before the match over the issue and said the club would "consider its options".

 A statement on Monday from Forest said: "Nottingham Forest has today submitted a formal request to the PGMOL to release into the public domain the audio recordings between officials during yesterday's match against Everton at Goodison Park.